metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 <a id="nestedatt--spec--static_configs"></a>
 ### Nested Schema for `spec.static_configs`

+Required:

+- `targets` (List of String) List of targets for this static configuration.

 Optional:

 - `labels` (Map of String) Labels assigned to all metrics scraped from the targets.
-- `targets` (List of String) List of targets for this static configuration.

 <a id="nestedatt--spec--tls_config"></a>